 The wiretapper does not know which way the coin toss came out.
 He only knows that Thomas and Richard often use this trick or some other form of encryption.
 This means that the only people on earth who know which message is intended are Thomas and Richard.

 This technique can be used to send choices like "1" versus "0" instead of "buy" versus "sell."

 A binary code like 10011010 could be sent securely by email, despite any wiretapping or hacking, if the communicating parties share a knowledge of eight coin flips in a row.

 Because the capacity of data storage media becomes ever greater, sharing random numbers becomes very convenient.
-A single modern disk could keep secure communication going for years.
 This method is especially convenient for banks because they routinely use armored-car delivery services.
 That would certainly reduce losses to hacking.